Raggaer/castro/en-US/tpl/func.md

 {{ str2html .text }}
 ```

+So in order to be able to use HTML elements from your variables (like for example a news article where you use HTML tags) you need to call this function.

 # str2url

 Converts the given string to a safe URL output.
 By default Castro sanitizes URL values to prevent any kind of attacks.